renemonroy/one-chart/README.md

   </tbody>
 </table>

-The `components` can be extended as follows:
+The available `components` can be extended as follows:

 ```js
 // @property {Object} components - A set of methods that extend the components supported